frvctl/medicalmanager/README.md

 	* Just some basics of what you can do with the app and such.
 * GUI
 	* Need to make it pretty with pictures and stuff
+* Get rid of the menu component of the new patient dialog, it serves no purpose

 # Organization